AmyLipscomb/code-refactor/README.md

 -	CSS
 -	VS Code

-I hope you enjoyed the refactored code, and learning about the process of modifying it!
+I hope you enjoyed the refactored code, and learning about the process behind it!